AdrienTD/elbtools/pykedit/readme.txt

   EXE and then copy it and paste it over the encrypted header in the LVL file.
   Olympic Games, the demo of XXL2, as well as console versions of the games are not affected.
+  Preview 2 of the XXL editor fixed this problem by detecting encrypted headers and automatically finding the decrypted version in the game's executable (GameModule.elb).
+Saving a LVL with encrypted header will keep its encrypted header, so that the game can load it.

 - Saving LVL files in XXL1 is OK but not for XXL2 and OG right now, because the newer games added new things in the format that I'm still looking at.